Statement of Faith

 not wholly created in Godís image, were also granted freewill.
 Some

-Statement of Faithbeings and Adam, the first man, employed their
+of these angelic beings and Adam, the first man, employed their

 freewill defiantly.
 While the angelic beings rebelled against Godís